ayngaranthavanesan/ayngaranthavanesan.github.io/_pages/research.md

 Kosmic Field Theories --- Holographic Duals to Cosmological Spacetimes
 ----------------------------------------------------------------------
 I work on developing holographic descriptions of cosmological spacetimes, with a particular focus on understanding quantum gravity in de Sitter space.
-This includes building frameworks where cosmological observables are computed from lower-dimensional dual theories, analogous to AdS/CFT, and exploring how such dualities encode physically measurable quantities like correlators and the wavefunction of the universe.
+This includes building frameworks where cosmological observables are computed from lower-dimensional dual theories, analogous to AdS/CFT, and exploring how such dualities encode physically measurable quantities like correlators and the Wavefunction of the Universe.

 Cauchy Slice Holography
 -----------------------